 International and Comparative Law Certificate Program

 To receive the International and Comparative Law Certificate, students must complete course requirements and write a substantial research paper analyzing an issue relevant to international and comparative law.
-While participation is not required, it is strongly recommended that certificate candidates participate in at least one of the numerous summer study abroad or externship opportunities offered by the USF School of Law.
+While participation is not required, it is strongly recommended that certificate candidates participate in at least one of the externship opportunities offered by the USF School of Law.